devonfw/shop-floor/dsf4openshift/cluster/install/README.md

 oc-cluster up devonfw-shop-floor --public-hostname X.X.X.X

 ### 3.1.
 Configure iptables
-We must to create iptables rules to allow traffic from other machines.
+We must create iptables rules to allow traffic from other machines.

 ```diff
 - The next commands it's to let all traffic, don't do it on a real server.